Your pet wants you to read our newsletter. (Then give them a treat.)

-Working in the ER as a veterinarian, I often see dogs suffering from blood loss as a result of trauma, which can become life-threatening if not properly treated.
+Vets in the ER often see dogs suffering from blood loss as a result of trauma, which can become life-threatening if not properly treated.
 If bleeding is severe or continuous, a dog can lose enough blood to cause shock (something no pet parent wants to happen!).

 The following techniques are listed in order of preference.
 As a word of caution: The first rule when dealing with an injured pet is to avoid injury to yourself.
-All too often, I see owners having to make a trip to the emergency room for themselves as well as their pet.
-Take appropriate precautions, such as the use of a muzzle, to avoid being bitten.
-You can create a “make-shift muzzle” by using a long piece of material such as a men’s tie, non-retractable leash or piece of cloth.
+Take appropriate precautions, such as the use of a muzzleopens in a new tab, to avoid being bitten.

 The best way to learn these techniques is in a pet first aid class.
 You can sign up for classes, which are offered by local chapters of the American Red Cross, some shelters and humane organizations.
 Also, it’s a good reminder to have a complete pet first aid kit (which includes a muzzle) among your dog supplies.